 When stopping over at the medieval town of Aigues-Mortes, I realised this treasure merits a much lengthier visit.
 I thought a couple of hours would be enough to see it all.
-None of that, as I absolutely loved walking around this beautiful picturesque and historic site.
-An official Grand Site of France that is.
+Definitely not!
+As I absolutely loved walking around this beautiful picturesque and historic site.
+An official Grand Site of France no less.
 I am already planning my next visit once the lockdown is over!

-I started my discovery of Aigues-Mortes strolling through the shopping street rue Jean Jaurès.
-Having a cup of tea (it was 10 o’clock in the morning…) at place Saint-Louis, I made my plan of action under the watchful eye of Saint-Louis himself.
-Agues-Mortes has a history of more than 2,000 years, and it was King Louis IX who created the inland port in the salt marshes and swamps of “La Petite Camargue” in the 13th century.
+I started my discovery of Aigues-Mortes by strolling through the shopping street Rue Jean Jaurès.
+Whilst having a cup of tea (it was 10 o’clock in the morning…) on Place Saint-Louis, I made my plan of action under the watchful eye of Saint-Louis himself.
+Aigues-Mortes has a history that spans more than 2,000 years, and it was King Louis IX who created the inland port in the salt marshes and swamps of “La Petite Camargue” in the 13th century.

 Aigues-Mortes is a relaxed town, situated in the heart of the Camargue Gardoise.
 Well, it was relaxed when I visited it in June.
-I can imagine that Aigues-Mortes attracts a lot of visitors during the high season and that its narrow, medieval streets can get quite cramped by tourists in summer.
+I can imagine that Aigues-Mortes attracts a lot of visitors during the high season and that its narrow, medieval streets can get quite cramped by tourists in Summer.
 Nonetheless, it’s worth a visit.
 La Tour de Constance and the impressive 13th-century city walls are still fully preserved.
-And if you explore the lovely side streets instead of the main shopping street and the popular place Saint-Louis, you probably will get that step-back-in-time feeling.
+And, if you explore the lovely side streets instead of the main shopping street and the popular place Saint-Louis, you will undoubtedly get that stepping-back-in-time feeling.

 I don’t do maps very well, so I like to wander around and go where the little streets take me.
-Aigues-Mortes is just perfect to discover this way, as the ramparts kept me inside the medieval town and I didn’t even get lost.
-This is how I found some great shops with handmade and local products, post will follow… And I ran into this gorgeous square flanked by tall palm trees and the charming Chapelle des Pénitents Gris.
+And this is the perfect way to discover Aigues-Mortes, as the ramparts kept me inside the medieval town and I didn’t even get lost.
+This is also how I found some great shops with handmade and local products, post to follow… Plus I stumbled upon this gorgeous square flanked by tall palm trees and the charming Chapelle des Pénitents Gris.

 View from above